home

 Paul Ruane, Tyneside Irish Centre

 Paul Ruane is the assistant head teacher of Saint Cuthbert's RC High School in Benwell, West Newcastle, where he teaches physics.
-As a traditional Irish musician he coordinates the RCE North East Sustainable Migrant Community Cultures programme in partnership with the Tyneside Irish Centre, Newcastle upon Tyne and Comhaltas Ceoltóirí Éireann.
+As a traditional Irish musician he coordinates the NECTER Sustainable Migrant Community Cultures programme in partnership with the Tyneside Irish Centre, Newcastle upon Tyne and Comhaltas Ceoltóirí Éireann.

 Up to list of people